team178/2019ArduinoCode/README.md

 # 2019ArduinoCode
-Light code that will be used in the 2019 season.
+Arduino code for the 2019 robot.